openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

 ## Ethernet Shield W5100

 This Ethernet shield is based on Wiznet W5100 Ethernet Chip.
 It is supported by the Adruino Ehternet Library.
-NibeGW supports the wthernet shield.
-No special configuration is needed.
+No special configuration is needed, NibeGW supports this shield out of the box.

 ## Arduino Uno